- February 7, 2022

 - You have a lower time frame chart that you use for entries for the setups found on the medium time frame

-Heiken Ashi charts are great for having you on the right side of the higher time frame trend.
+Heiken Ashi charts are great for having you on the right side of the higher time frame trend which is a good approach for swing trading.

 On the left chart, you can see strong down move in play and many people would want to short.
 Glance at the hourly chart (#1) which is showing very long shadows which is weakness.